tomchor/pymicra/docs/install.rst

 .. include:: global.rst

+Pymicra should work with both Python 2.7 and Python 3.
 Most of the required packages already come with python, such as ``datetime`` or ``os``.
 The packages that may not come as default are:

 -  Pandas_ (recommended 0.17.1)
 -  Pint_ (0.7.2)